What is Advent?

-The season of Christmas comes with a lot of traditions, including Advent.
+The holiday season of Christmas comes with a lot of traditions, including Advent.
 Advent is a practice that dates back millennia and has long been celebrated by believers in a number of different ways.

 The History of Advent